Skip to content

 Two pipelines run this system:

-- Online (streaming): serves forecasts in real time and monitors both model drift and per-trade economics.
-Realized performance feeds the next experiment.
+• Online (streaming): serves forecasts in real time and monitors model health, calibration, and trade economics.
+Resolved forecasts and execution telemetry inform the next experiment.

 The split reflects different operating constraints.
 Training needs a fixed dataset and the ground truth; serving needs low latency and streaming state.
-A single feature-generation library is the shared artifact, written once and run in both pipelines.
-The same code path produces training and serving features, removing train/serve skew.
+The two paths stay aligned through a shared feature and prediction pipeline: the same transformations used in offline evaluation are reused online, with parity tests guarding against train/serve skew.

 Market Data